k-kieslich/home/_pages/about.md

 10/2022 - 04/2023 - Research Analyst at Goldmedia GmbH Strategy Consulting in Berlin

-04/2018 - 09/2022 - Research Assistant at Heinrich Heine University Düsseldorf in the research project Opinion Monitor Artificial Intelligence and at the chair communication science I.
+04/2018 - 09/2022 - Research Assistant at Heinrich Heine University Düsseldorf in the research project Opinion Monitor Artificial Intelligence and at the chair communication science 1.

 06/2013 - 03/2018 - Student Research Assitants in various projects at the University of Münster.

 Education
 ------
-2024 - PhD in Sommunication Science (magna cum laude) at the University of Hohenheim.
+2024 - PhD in Sommunication Science (magna cum laude) at the University of Hohenheim

 2018 - Master of Arts in Communication Science (high distinction) at University of Münster